polof/traytop/README.md

             ~/.local/share/gnome-shell/extensions/traytop@polof.github.com

 2. Restart GNOME Shell (Alt+F2 and type 'r').

 3. Open gnome-tweak-tool and enable the extension.

-4. Restart GNOME Shell again.
+4. All new tray icons should now appear in the top panel.
+If you want to move existing tray icons there, restart GNOME Shell again.